explorenz/explorenz/README.md

 # Tinkerer
-> I love to start new projects now and then
+> I love to start new projects every now and then

 ---